 I’ve never read Rushdie, and was delighted to learn he is one of the very few writers I’ve found who’s voice I truly enjoy.
 Honestly, give me good prose and I could care less about the actual story.
 Happily The Golden House delivers both with room to spare, and I tore through it like a freshly delivered pizza.

 The story is easy to follow, if a bit confused by the protagonist’s insistence that his eye is a smart camera’s eye, auto-focusing and readjusting to capture not just the reality of the situation but some cinematic dream of it, some imagined unreal copy that’s pulled over the reader’s head like a drug.
 This is real, or maybe it’s not, and wouldn’t it be cooler this other thing were real instead, or maybe what’s real is what lies between.
 We’re never quite sure where any of this lands, which I suppose is the point, but it does distract.
 René is a self-confessed movie freak, at one point openly admitting that he’s making up the story he’s telling us for a future film project, but the details he offer are far too fine-grained to be just in his imagination.
 He’s like Community’s Abed, constantly overlapping realities to explain away the difficulties and inconveniences of messy life.
-But at one point I found myself wondering if he ever had any actual interactions with the Golden family, making the spiraling family drama (into which he gets trapped) feel like a cheap trick.
+But at one point I found myself wondering if he ever had any actual interactions with the Golden family, making the spiraling drama into which he gets sucked feel more or less like a cheap trick.